 NPCScan now tracks "vignettes".
 These are the little skulls appear on the minimap, that denote rare mobs.
 This is a beta feature and is disabled by default.
 Enabling this feature will alert you to a rare that's within minimap range, without any worries about having to clear your cache.
 When you get an alert you will be shown a target button similar to the standard mob alert, letting you know that a vignette mob was detected.
 Clicking on the target button will try and target the mob.
 Once a mob is targeted, the target button will update to reflect the mob found.

 Known Issues: Currently there is no way to detect what mob the vignette represents.
 Because of this there is no way to filter out and ignore individual mobs.
 The vignette tracking will ignore achievement mobs groups that have their tracking turned of via unchecking their tab.
-Also the targeting button might have some issues if there are more than one vignette mobs in target range.
+Also the targeting button might have some issues if there are more than one vignette mobs in target range and may not work 100% of the time.

 This addon doesn't use nameplates or mouseover units to find rares.
 Instead, it checks your creature cache for the moment a rare mob is found.
 There is one catch to this technique however: Once a mob is “found”, _NPCScan won't be able to find it again until your cache is clearedf you find a rare mob's corpse—Dirkee for example—you would have to clear your cache before _NPCScan would find Dirkee again.
 Thankfully, clearing your cache is a safe and simple matter.